thim81/openapi-format/readme.md

 original code was not available on GitHub, with the last update being 3 years ago, so to improve support and extend it we tried to reproduce the original functionality.

-The filter capabilities from `openapi-format` are a light version grounded by the work from [@MikeRalphson](https://github.com/mikeralphson) on the [openapi-filter](https://github.com/Mermade/openapi-filter) package.
+The filter capabilities from `openapi-format` are inspired by the work from [@MikeRalphson](https://github.com/mikeralphson) on the [openapi-filter](https://github.com/Mermade/openapi-filter) package.

 The casing options available in `openapi-format` are powered by the excellent [case-anything](https://github.com/mesqueeb/case-anything) nano package from Luca Ban ([@mesqueeb](https://github.com/mesqueeb)).